 Why a website audit?

 It’s a good question, especially if you’re monitoring things regularly.
-Website’s working fine, why should you take the time to review everything?
+Website’s working fine, why should you take extra time to review every little thing?

 Keeping an eye on things is great and keeps things from exploding, but zooming out and looking at everything as a whole is important, too.
 An audit brings together all the pieces that make a website work.

 A website audit will give you and your team a starting point, a road map for any changes you want or need to make.
 And it serves as a website check up.

 Best practices evolve.
 Things slip through or revert to default or get changed without you knowing it.
 And even if you don’t make a complete overhaul of your keywords or messaging, many small changes over time can add up.